PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.ortholog-file=file:DIOPT_filtered_data_March2020.txt
 ```

-With `rdp.settings.load-from-disk` enabled, the basename from the `gene_url` (mentioned above) will
+With `rdp.settings.load-from-disk` enabled, the basename from the `gene_url` (mentioned above) will be used in
-be used in conjustion with `rdp.settings.gene-files-location`.
-For example *Homo
+conjunction with `rdp.settings.gene-files-location`.
+For example *Homo sapiens* taxon would be retrieved
-sapiens* taxon would be retrieved from `genes/Homo_sapiens.gene_info.gz`
+from `genes/Homo_sapiens.gene_info.gz`

 ## International data